 With paper raffle ticket sales, students or other supporters often sell tickets.
 That’s great, but bringing all the raffle tickets and cash together in one spot can be a hassle.
 Someone (read you) needs to ensure that no money is missing and everyone gets entered into the drawing.
 Ensuring a fair drawing for your donors is crucial to your organization’s reputation and success.

 All of these tasks are handled seamlessly online with our raffle platform.

 Participants Can Sell Raffle Tickets with Personal Fundraising Pages

 Our online raffle platform makes it easy for your organization to succeed when peer to peer fundraising is enabled.
 Here’s how P2P fundraising works – all of your organization’s participants (think staff, volunteers, students) will have their own raffle fundraising page and URL.
-All sales that come through that page will count towards their fundraising thermometer goal as well as the organization’s total goal.
+All sales that come through that page will count towards their fundraising thermometer goal and the organization’s total goal.
 Participants can easily share the page on social media and via email and sit back to watch the 50/50 raffle sales come in!
 You can award prizes for top fundraisers to sweeten the deal.

 How to Price Raffle Tickets for a 50/50 Drawing

 As with all fundraising campaigns, knowing how much your organization intends to raise on the 50/50 raffle is important when pricing tickets.
 Don’t just leave this to chance, or your organization may not win.
 Your fundraising goal should be publicized widely since, in the case of a 50/50 cash pot, your supporters want to know how much they can win.